Heptazhou/SDSS-SpecViewer/README.md

 # SDSS_SpecViewer
 authors: Dr. Jennifer Li (UIUC) and Meg Davis (UConn, megan.c.davis@uconn.edu), 2021

 This is a demo for a multi-epoch spectral viewer for SDSSV-BHM using plotly/dash (https://dash.plotly.com/).
 The ultimate goal is to build a web application that allows quick spectral visualization for SDSSV BHM data.
+The current version will access the data via url and it takes 1-2 seconds to load each spectra.

 **Usage**: Please see the Getting Started section, below, before launching the tool.
 To launch the web app, you run the script `sdssv_spec_appREMOTE.py` as a regular python file.
 The web app will be at http://127.0.0.1:8050/, which you can open with any web browser.